levbed/llm-safety-evals/README.md

 # llm-safety-evals

-Micro-MVP safety eval harness for LLM behavior on risky/ambiguous prompts.
+An MVP safety eval harness for LLM behavior on risky/ambiguous prompts.
 It runs a target model on `data/prompts.jsonl`, labels each response with an LLM-as-judge, and computes aggregate rates for cautiousness, overconfidence, refusal quality, and clarification behavior.
 All pipeline artifacts are JSONL and cache-aware so interrupted runs can resume safely.

 ## How to run